Choosing A Landscaper: A short Guide.

 More information: The Health and Safety Executive

-Kirman Design: Kirman Design will provide an on-site toilet on site for all employees for any works of 4 or more days.
+Kirman Design: Kirman Design will provide an on-site toilet on site for all employees for any works of 4 or more days or less if the client agrees.
 Toilets have sinks in them which can be used for washing their hands.
-The cost of this is cheap and is included in the estimate you will be given.
+This included in the estimate you will be given.
+On smaller jobs where a client does not want us to have a toilet on site, the staff on site will use a local public toilet or supermarket.
+They will not wee on your Rhododendrens!

 Not strictly speaking a method of checking whether the landscapers are any good but… with half to two thirds of the cost of a job taken up with materials then assuming that the current UK VAT limit is £85,000, this threshold is reached very quickly.
 Assume for example, that a landscaper works all year, this means they will hit the VAT limit at around week 35 out of 52.
 The question is then, what happens for the remainder of the 17 weeks?
 Do they just work part of the year then holiday in Barbados, or is there something fishy going on with their tax arrangements?
-There maybe nothing wrong with what they are doing but good to know what is going on to ensure you are not emroiled in any HMRC tax investigations.
+There may be nothing wrong with what they are doing but good to know what is going on to ensure you are not embroiled in any HMRC tax investigations.
+May also be worth checking that their VAT number is valid.
+It won’t be the first time a false VAT number has been added to an invoice and the 20% is pocketed by the owners.

 Kirman Design: We are busy all year round and have a queuing system so everyone waits in turn.
 We find this the fairest way of approaching the problem.
 We still have peaks and troughs so if you came to us in October, you would only have a shorter than in April/May onwards.